Theater Talk

 Theater Talk left CUNY TV and the weekly series suspended production in July 2018 due to changes in leadership and a lack of options for a future host.
 Theater Talk 2019 Tony Awards predictions special was taped at The Library of the Performing Arts at Lincoln Center before a live audience.
-It was syndicated it nationally in May 2019.
+It was syndicated nationally in May 2019.

 Theater Talk won New York Emmy Awards in 2017 and 2019 for Best Interview/Discussion Series.